alexdmacon/readme-generator/demo.md

 ## Contributing

-NOPE
+They can write some code too.

 ## Tests

-I don't quite understand what this means right now but hopefully will soon. npm test
+To run tests, enter this in your command line interface:
+- npm test

 ## Questions